 🔖 6 min read

-Japan doesn’t immediately spring to mind as a literary hub.
-Its popular culture is usually hidden under the canopy of anime, Harajuku style, and kawaii souvenirs; but there are a plethora of incredibly accomplished Japanese authors whose works have spread worldwide, influencing films and art as they go.
+People don’t immediately consider Japan a literary hub.
+The canopy of anime, Harajuku style, and kawaii souvenirs usually hides its popular culture; but there is a selection of incredibly accomplished Japanese authors whose works have spread worldwide, influencing films and art as they go.

-His style weaves mystery and surrealism together with inspiration from Western culture, the regular appearance of cats, and his characteristic dry humour.
+His style blends mystery, surrealism, Western culture, cats, and dry humour.
 One of his most recent acclaimed works is the Sunday Times bestselling Men Without Women; a collection of short stories highlighting the lives of different men who all find themselves alone.

 Yukio Mishima was a man of many talents: a film director, poet, actor, model, and writer.
 He was also an eccentric nationalist, loudly campaigning against the Westernisation of Japan.
 He formed an unarmed civilian militia and led a coup to return power to the Emperor, taking hostages at a military base.
 When this failed, he committed the ritualistic suicide known as seppuku, often linked to old samurai tradition.

 His works were often reflective of his own opinions about how he felt society should be.
-Novels like The Temple of the Golden Pavilion and Confessions of a Mask saw him being considered for the Nobel Prize for Literature.
-The Japanese author’s legacy still splits opinion; there are two films about his life and final days and David Bowie even painted him and displayed the work in his Berlin home.
+The Nobel Prize for Literature committee considered him for the award based on novels like The Temple of the Golden Pavilion and Confessions of a Mask.
+The Japanese author’s legacy still splits opinion; two films captured his life and final days, and David Bowie even painted him and displayed the work in his Berlin home.

 This list would not be complete without mentioning Kazuo Ishiguro.
 A Nobel Prize winner, he has written six novels that have skyrocketed in popularity, including Never Let Me Go – which was translated into a film starring Keira Knightley, Carey Mulligan, and Andrew Garfield in 2010 – and The Remains of the Day.
 Ishiguro has actually spent most of his life in England, after leaving Nagasaki at the age of five.
 His novels are all written in English, but he heavily features Japanese customs and culture in his first two books.

-He has become known for carefully dissecting his characters and looking more closely at moral dilemmas and the way we form relationships.
+Readers know him for carefully dissecting his characters and exploring moral dilemmas and the way we form relationships.
 He is widely hailed as a genius writer and as having an innate ability to capture emotions.

 Natsume Sōseki is one of the classic Japanese authors.
-He is so celebrated, his image spent 20 years on the 1000 Yen banknote.
-His influence on the country’s modern literature has been considered profound.
+He is so celebrated, the Japanese government featured his image on the 1000 Yen banknote for 20 years.
+His influence on the country’s modern literature has been considered significant.

 Arguably his most famous work, I Am A Cat tells the story we have always wanted to hear; that of a pompous household cat and its hilarious opinions about its owners and neighbours as it watches them go through their life.
 The novel is flourished with Sōseki’s dry humour and notes on the country’s growing adoption of Western culture.